rachel-o-donnell/the-witchs-cauldron/README.md

 ### EPIC: Advanced likes and comments#34
 [GitHub Issue #34](https://github.com/users/rachel-o-donnell/projects/9/views/1?pane=issue&itemId=18620584) PASS

-1. As a user I can edit or delete my comment so that I can amend mistakes [GitHub Issue #37](https://github.com/users/rachel-o-donnell/projects/9/views/1?pane=issue&itemId=18669585)
+1. As a user I can edit or delete my comment so that I can amend mistakes [GitHub Issue #37](https://github.com/users/rachel-o-donnell/projects/9/views/1?pane=issue&itemId=18669585) PASS

-PASS

 User Stories:

-1. As a Site User / Admin I can view the comments left on a post so that I can follow conversation generated by the post [GitHub Issue #5](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/5)
+1. As a Site User / Admin I can view the comments left on a post so that I can follow conversation generated by the post [GitHub Issue #5](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/5) PASS

-1. As a Site User / Admin I can view the number of likes on a post so that I can see how popular/successful the post is [GitHub Issue #4](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/4)
+1. As a Site User / Admin I can view the number of likes on a post so that I can see how popular/successful the post is [GitHub Issue #4](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/4) PASS

-1. As a Site User I can leave comments on individual posts so that I can add to the conversation [GitHub Issue #7](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/7)
+1. As a Site User I can leave comments on individual posts so that I can add to the conversation [GitHub Issue #7](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/7) PASS

-1. As a Site User I can like / unlike a spell post so that I can interact with the content [GitHub Issue #8](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/8)
+1. As a Site User I can like / unlike a spell post so that I can interact with the content [GitHub Issue #8](https://github.com/rachel-o-donnell/the-witchs-cauldron/issues/8) PASS

 ### Alert Messages